statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 With this final protocol, when Alice has a state `s` of turn `n`, she has two strategies to protect her assets.

 If she wishes to force Bob to move, she applies `forceMove(n, s, Alice)`.
-When her transaction is proccessed, we can partition the possible states into four cases:
+When her transaction is proccessed, we can partition the possible adjudicator states into four cases:

 1. `Open(m)`
    a. `m <= n`